Schur-Positivity of Short Chords in Matchings: Further remarks and open problems

 \subsection{The involutive length}

 Here, we discuss one of the primary motivations behind this research.
-Denote by $\I_{2n}$ the set of fixed-point-free involutions in the symmetric group $S_{2n}$.
+We denote by $\I_{2n}$ the set of fixed-point-free involutions in the symmetric group $S_{2n}$.
+Furthermore, we define the \emph{simple reflections} $s_i = (i,i+1) \in S_{2n}$ for $1 \le i < 2n$, and denote $w_0 = (1,2)(3,4)\cdots (2n-1,2n)$.
 Adin, Postnikov, and Roichman~\cite{gelfand_involutions} defined the \emph{involutive length} of an involution $w \in \I_{2n}$ as